Which one of these is the surest way to scare away a potential customer?

 As long as you have some web traffic to your site, you’ll be booking qualified appointments almost immediately.
 There aren’t that many tools that generate such a quick ROI from such a simple tool.

-Would you believe it if I said sales chat can help you grow your pipeline by $1 million?
+Would you believe it if I said sales chat can help you grow your pipeline by over $4.5 million?
 You read that right, and we have proof of this too.

 You see a visitor is usually more receptive to write or respond to a proactive salesperson via live chat than they are to respond to a call or email.
 Apart from seeming less intrusive, live chat puts your reps directly in front of leads or customers.
 This means there are are greater opportunities to pitch solutions or cross-sell and upsell your product or services.